microsoft/aed-rust-learn-content/modules-packages-crates/includes/1-scoping-terminology.md

 Before we start, it is important to explain the concepts behind code organization in Rust programs:

 - A **package** is one or more **crates** that provide a set of functionality.
 A **package** contains a `Cargo.toml` file that describes how to build those **crates**.
 - A **crate** is a compilation unit, which is the smallest amount of code that the Rust compiler can operate on.
 Once compiled, it will produce either an executable or a library.
 - A **crate** contains an implicit, un-named top-level **module**.
 - A **module** is a *(possibly nested)* unit of code organization inside a **crate**.
 - Recursive definitions can span **modules**, but not **crates**.

-# Package
+## Package

 Whenever we run the command `$ cargo new <project-name>`, Cargo creates a package for us:

     $ cargo new my-project
          Created binary (application) `my-project` package

 Here, we have a package that only contains `src/main.rs`, meaning it only contains a binary crate named `my-project`:

     my-project
     ├── src
     │  └── main.rs
     └── Cargo.toml

 A package can have multiple binary crates by placing files in the `src/bin` directory: each file will be a separate binary crate.

 If a package contains `src/main.rs` and `src/lib.rs`, it has two crates: a library and a binary, both with the same name as the package.

-# Crate
+## Crates

 Rust's compilation model centers on artifacts called crates, that can be compiled into a binary or into a library.

 ## Library Crates

 We've already covered how to create a binary program, and creating a library is just as easy.
 To create a library, pass the `--lib` command line parateter to the `cargo new` command:

     $ cargo new --lib my-library
          Created library `my-library` package